-5. Fair Credit Reporting Act and Background Checks
+5. Your Rights Under the Fair Credit Reporting Act (FCRA)

 7. Background Checks and Your Credit Report

 9. Preparing for a Background Check

 This guide explains the why and how of background checks.
 It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare.

 Employers check both job applicants and existing employees for several reasons.
 The things an employer wants to know about you can vary with the kinds of jobs you might seek.
 Here are a few of the reasons for employment screening.

 - Negligent hiring lawsuits are on the rise.
 If an employee's actions hurt someone, the employer may be liable.
 The threat of liability gives employers reason to be cautious in checking an applicant's past.

-- Terrorist acts of September 11, 2001, have resulted in heightened security and identity-verification strategies by employers.
-Potential job candidates and long-time employees alike are being examined with a new eye following September 11, 2001.
+- Terrorist acts of September 11, 2001 have resulted in heightened security and identity-verification strategies by employers.

-- Corporate executives, officers, and directors now face a degree of scrutiny in both professional and private life unknown before the Enron debacle and other corporate scandals of 2002.
+- Corporate executives, officers, and directors face a degree of scrutiny in both professional and private life unknown before the Enron and other corporate scandals.